 - (Stop Dialing Past Threshold is On :): If less than 15% of agents are in the “Ready” status, it will stop dialing new leads.
 Once there is more than 15% of agents in the “Ready” status, it will resume dialing new leads.

 General Settings & Queue Settings.

-Still on the Create Campaign section, this next window deals with queue setting, outbound vs inbound queues, and agent access.
+In the Create Campaign section, the next tab deals with queue settings, outbound vs inbound queues, and agent access.